ThatsVie/atlas-web_back_end/python_variable_annotations/README.md

 ```

 **Explanation**:
-- Correctly annotates the parameters and return type to align with Python’s typing conventions.
+- The function `zoom_array` takes a parameter `lst` annotated as a generic tuple (`Tuple`) and a parameter `factor` annotated as an integer (`int`).
-- Fixes the function call with the correct parameter types (`factor` as an integer).
+- The function returns a generic list (`List`) which repeats each element of the tuple a specified number of times.
-- Adjusts the input data to match the expected input type (`Tuple`).
+- Adjustments were made to match the expected generic type requirements of the checker.

 **Usage**: